 DIY Photo Cards

-Photo Christmas cards are fun to give (and receive!) – and they don’t have to be expensive!
+Photo Christmas cards are fun to give (and receive) – and they don’t have to be expensive!
 In fact, they often cost less than standard greeting cards.
 Use a company like Shutterfly, Snapfish or Amazon Prints for professional quality, personalized cards on a budget.

 Find an Affordable Photographer